 Whilst on Fellowship to Italy, Lisa attended two glorious weeks of the Umbria Jazz Festival.
-It was then that she decided to cut the jazz vocal album (Caravan) with the goal of returning to Umbria Jazz as a performer.
+It was then that she decided to cut the jazz vocal album (Caravan) with the goal of returning to perform at Umbria Jazz.
 Soon after her return Stateside, Lisa experienced the shock of losing a brother and biggest supporter of her music.
 Her loss spurred her to begin writing the arrangements for the album.
 Lisa solicited tenor saxophonist/composer David Alt to tutor her in theory & harmony.
 Six months later Lisa entered the Bay Records studio in Berkeley to record the basic tracks to Caravan.

 One month before that session, Lisa was struck by a car whilst crossing a city street on foot.
 And as she was being whisked away to SF General by paramedics (having been propelled 10 feet through the air to land on her hard head), the final two-line tag for “From the Earth” came to her, thus giving a whole new meaning to the phrase “happy accident.”